Kenny Okoro: Professional career

+San Diego Chargers

 Okoro was signed by the San Diego Chargers on April 27, 2013 after going undrafted in the 2013 NFL draft.
-He was waived-injured by the Chargers on July 30, 2013.
+He was waived-injured by the Chargers on July 30.

+San Jose SaberCats

 Okoro spent the 2014 Arena Football League season with the San Jose SaberCats.
 He recorded 60 tackles and an interception in 11 games with the SaberCats.
-He was placed on Other League Exempt on December 2, 2014.
+Okoro was placed on Other League Exempt on December 2, 2014.

+Washington Redskins

 Okoro was signed to the Washington Redskins' practice squad on November 26, 2014.
 He was promoted to the active roster on December 6.
-He made his NFL debut on December 7, 2014, against the St. Louis Rams.
+Okoro made his NFL debut on December 7, against the St. Louis Rams.
 On May 4, 2015, he was waived by the Redskins.

+San Jose SaberCats (second stint)

 On May 6, 2015, the SaberCats activated Okoro from Other League Exempt.
-The Sabercats won ArenaBowl XXVIII against the Jacksonville Sharks on August 29, 2015.
+The Sabercats won ArenaBowl XXVIII against the Jacksonville Sharks on August 29.
 He became a free agent after the 2015 season.